smach/QuartoTips/README.md

 This app uses the [ragnar](https://tidyverse.github.io/ragnar/), [ellmer](https://ellmer.tidyverse.org/), and [shinychat](https://posit-dev.github.io/shinychat/) R packages to create an [R Shiny Web app](https://shiny.posit.co/r/getstarted/shiny-basics/lesson1/) that lets a user ask natural language questions about Quarto tips I've collected over several years through attending presentations and conferences, reading blog posts, watching videos, and looking up questions online.

 It was technically written by me, but largely with the help of generative AI: mostly [Gemini Pro 2.5](https://gemini.google.com/app) and [Posit's Shiny Assistant](https://gallery.shinyapps.io/assistant/#), but also other LLMs including the Custom GTP [R and RStudio Tutor](https://chatgpt.com/g/g-iedyANQtM-r-and-r-studio-tutor) as well as [Claude](https://claude.ai/).
-The app itself uses OpenAI's
+The app itself uses OpenAI's gpt-4o-mini LLM.

 I kept the tips in a spreadsheet so they were easier to search -- back in the days before LLMs let you ask and answer questions so easily from unstructured data!
 The app still has a tab that lets you see them all in the searchable table.